Chartered Society of Designers: Description

-The Royal Charter for this Society states: The Society exists to promote concern for the sound principles of design in all areas in which design considerations apply, to further design practice and encourage the study of design techniques for the benefit of the community.
-To secure and promote a professional body of designers and regulate and control their practice for the benefit of the design industry and the general public.
+The Royal Charter for this Society states: "The Society exists to promote concern for the sound principles of design in all areas in which design considerations apply, to further design practice, and to encourage the study of design techniques for the benefit of the community.
+To secure and promote a professional body of designers and regulate and control their practice for the benefit of the design industry and the general public."

-The Society incorporated the British Institute of Interior Designers in 1988.
-The institute dates back to 1898 and can trace its origins as far back as 1236 to the Guild of Peynters and Stainers.